 - Level 4-15: Consist of a combination of content, derivative and linguistic questions.

 A word is flashed on screen and the user must be able to recognise the word and retype it correctly.
 The duration of the flash is based on the user’s reading speed.

-Note: This exercise is not a spelling test, but more difficult words appearing in the passage are repeated here.
+Note: This exercise is not an outright spelling test, but more difficult words appearing in the passage are repeated here.

 - Grammar Exercise:

 Grammar questions are asked on specific grammar topics.
 The aim is to develop and broaden the learner’s knowledge of grammar, to test knowledge of language and to practise language skills.
 This enables the learner to communicate clearly and confidently by using the correct grammatical structure.
 All the grammar is based on the current school syllabus.